gdsbook/book/notebooks/02_geospatial_computational_environment.md

 - `-ti`: this flag further ensures that the container is not run in the background but in an interactive mode.
-- `-p 8888:8888`: with this, we ensure we forward the _port_ from inside the container out to the host machine (e.g. your laptop).
+- `-p 8888:8888`: with this, we ensure we forward the _port_ from inside the container out to the host machine (e.g., your laptop).
 This flag is important because it allows the Jupyter server running inside the container to communicate with the browser so we can render the app and send commands.
   It is one of the two doors we discuss above connecting the container with